floridop/mnxb11-container/README.md

 It will download the sources needed and build the software at container creation time.
 You should download this if you're a teacher or a student that wants to build additional software for the container.
 It takes more time and it will generate a larger container image.

+# Description of the typcal workflow

+The typical workflow to prepare this container is to

+  1. Use `Dockerfile-AL9-MNXB11-dev` to create a development container with all the sources needed to build
+  2. Build any software following the described procedure in "Building software in an existing container", to generate the binaries that will go inside the `apps` folder
+  3. Build a runtime container using `Dockerfile-AL9-MNXB11` that contains only binaries and the apps folder with the apps built above

 # How to build the container images